popescuana24/Basketball_Training_Analysis/ReadMe.md

 Basketball Performance Analysis 🏀
-Overview
+Building Strength, Maximizing Performance: Where Data Meets the Court 🏋️‍♂️🎯 Overview
 This project analyzes basketball player performance data to develop insights for personalized training plans using AI.

-"Building Strength, Maximizing Performance: Where Data Meets the Court" 🏋️‍♂️🎯 The analysis focuses on various physical performance metrics and calculates the overall training effectiveness for each player.
+The analysis focuses on various physical performance metrics and calculates the overall training effectiveness for each player.
 Through Principal Component Analysis (PCA) and Hierarchical Clustering Analysis (HCA), we identify patterns and relationships between different performance indicators.
 Dataset Information
 The dataset simulates performance and training data of 500 basketball players, containing the following metrics:
 Key Variables